 Cross-border transfer of personal information

-Marsh Commercial transfers Personal Data to, or permits access to Personal Data from, countries outside the European Economic Area (EEA).
-These countries’ data protection laws do not always offer the same level of protection for Personal Data as offered in the EEA.
+Marsh Commercial transfers Personal Data to, or permits access to Personal Data from, countries outside the UK and European Economic Area (EEA).
+These countries’ data protection laws do not always offer the same level of protection for Personal Data as offered in the UK and EEA.
 We will, in all circumstances, safeguard Personal Data as set out in this Privacy Notice.